 I studied a BA Hons in Social Work and Welfare Studies at the University of Central Lancashire.
 I have worked at Roselyn House School since 2009, during this time my role has developed from a SEN Learning Support Mentor to more recently the Alternative Provision and Independence Support Co-Ordinator.
 Part of my role is to assess the students individual learning styles which translate across the Curriculum and match particular Vocational Programmes such as, college links, work placements and training programmes for young people.
 I also source therapeutic activities to suit particular individual needs, completing risk assessments for all placements/activities.
 I work closely with outside agencies and liaise with ASD families to help develop individualised learning programmes to suit all levels and needs.
 I have a varied work background that has given me experience in working with both adults and young people with learning disabilities who display challenging behaviour.
 I maintain positive relationships with the young people and have effective communication skills.

 Mr Somers is an IT Technician and an Individual Learning Mentor.
 After 20 years with the Veteran's Agency and Ministry of Defence he has extensive knowledge in IT Support and Web Design.
 He ensures that all the ICT equipment is up to date and maintains this website.
-His interests include most sports and music.
+His interests include most sports and listening to and playing music.